Baseflow/XF-Material-Library/README.md

 Helper text conveys additional guidance about the input field, such as how it will be used.
 It should only take up a single line, being persistently visible or visible only on focus.

-When input text isn’t accepted, an error text can display instructions on how to fix it.
+When input text isnÂ’t accepted, an error text can display instructions on how to fix it.
 Error messages are displayed below the input line, replacing helper text until fixed.

 Read more about text fields [here](https://material.io/design/components/text-fields.html#usage).